mc776/HideousDestructor/hd_manual.md

 Loadout code: sla
 * lchoke, rchoke - 0-7, 0 skeet, 7 full

 Accurate, ergonomic and compact, deceptively primitive yet rugged enough to withstand anything the bad guys might ever think to throw at you, the ambidextrously designed Calvary Arms SL41 "Slayer" side-by-side is an instant classic among big game hunters throughout the solar system.
-Big, armoured, bipedal game.
+Big, bipedal game.

 Instructions: Each of fire and altfire represents the trigger for one barrel.
 You can fire them in as rapid a succession as you want, even simultaneously.